aarondcohen/id128/README.md

 left-most clock sequence bit is set to 0, reserving 2^15 clock ticks.
 Whenever a time from the past (now is so ephemeral) seeds the generator, the previous id's time and clock sequence is used instead, incremented by 1.
-This guarantees strict local monotonicity and preserves lexical ordering.
+This guarantees strict local monotonicity and preserves lexical ordering and general randomness.

 Given UlidMonotonic currently generates approximately 700 ids per millisecond, the clock sequence should never overflow.
 This also means the left most bit of